manggic/cloud/README.md

 - An AWS service for serverless computing is AWS Lambda.

 ### AWS Lambda
-- AWS Lambda(opens in a new tab) is a service that lets you run code without needing to provision or manage servers.
+- AWS Lambda is a service that lets you run code without needing to provision or manage servers.
 - While using AWS Lambda, you pay only for the compute time that you consume.
 Charges apply only when your code is running.
 - For example, a simple Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
 In this case, the function triggers when uploading a new image.